leorge/JavaSort/README.md

 The 8th field is percentage of STDEV: 100 \* Stdev / Mean.
 The test repeats until the percentage becomes 5% or less in this case.

-The following chart exhibits the relative performances of the algorithms.
+The following chart exhibits the relative performances of these algorithms.
 Y axis is normalized ***elapsed time* / *n*log(*n*)**, where the elapsed time of QuickHole at N=2^20=1M is 1.